-The anxiety attacks and trauma were so much a part of my life that I had no idea who I was outside them… the unknown was more scary than my trauma so I choose to relive the it over and over again.
-I was like a child who has urinated on the bed and enjoyed lying in the warm filth because I was afraid of the cold reality of stepping out of my mess, owning up and cleaning up it.
+The anxiety attacks and trauma were so much a part of my life that I had no idea who I was outside them… the unknown was scarier than my trauma so I choose to relive it over and over again.
+I was like a child who has urinated on the bed and enjoyed lying in the warm filth because I was afraid of the cold reality of stepping out of my mess, owning up, and cleaning up it.
 It needed courage and courage is too much work.

 People were celebrating me for being weak, the way we give participation trophies to kids who come last.
 So I continued being weak enough just to barely stay alive because that kept the sympathy coming.
 My sub-conscience loved it.
 At the time, I was fully unaware of all this but now I know that my sub-conscience was getting a secret pleasure kick from my pain.
 Like a weird fetish only that I couldn’t see or experience it because I was blinded.
 So I kept playing along and used the victim card as an easy way out to build remorse and continue gaining sympathy.